 The Great Coral Reef, situated in the Coral Sea, off the coast of Queensland, Australia, is the most massive living structure on the planet extending for over 2300 kilometres.

-Composed of 2500 individual reefs and 900 islands, the reef extends from the Northern tip of Queensland to south of Gladstone.
-The Great Barrier Reef is home to countless corals and other marine life.
+Composed of 2500 individual reefs and 900 islands, the reef extends from the Northern tip of Queensland to the south of Gladstone.
+The Great Barrier Reef is home to countless corals and other marine life and is a beautiful sight to behold for any human being.
+You must visit it to see this natural phenomenon for yousrelf and enjoy the diverse marine animals here.

 The Biodiversity of the Coral reef Ecosystem: